ambra-dipiano/LATeasy/lateasy/templates/README.md

 In the following we present a description of the parameters pertainin to each section of the configuration file.

-### Section: "path"
+### Section: <code>path</code>

-The tag "path" of the configuration file, collects all absolute paths poiting to directories required by the analysis.
+The tag <code>path</code> of the configuration file, collects all absolute paths poiting to directories required by the analysis.
 It is important that you provide absolute path, without relative pointers or environmental variable to avoid ambiguity.
+This section is always required to be compiled.

 | keyword        | type | description                            |
 |----------------|------|----------------------------------------|